nerfstudio-project/gsplat/docs/source/apis/strategy.rst

 In `gsplat`, we abstract out the densification and pruning process of the Gaussian training into a strategy.
-A strategy is a class that defines how the Gaussian parameters (along with their optimizers) should be updated (splitting, pruning etc) during the training.
+A strategy is a class that defines how the Gaussian parameters (along with their optimizers) should be updated (splitting, pruning, etc.) during the training.

 An example of the training workflow using :class:`DefaultStrategy` is like: